wp-plugins/newsletters-lite/readme.txt

 10. Dashboard widget for quick overview

 == Changelog ==

+= 4.4.5 =
+* ADD: Conditional tag/shortcode [newsletters_if...]
+* ADD: Ability to specify a predefined value for a hidden custom field
+* ADD: Google reCAPTCHA localization/language setting
+* ADD: Setting to apply STYLE tags as inline styles before sending the email
+* ADD: Include print link and version in newsletter
+* IMPROVE: New CSS to inline styles API integration
+* IMPROVE: Faster sending by rendering the email only once
+* IMPROVE: Change "Themes" to "Templates" throughout the plugin
+* IMPROVE: Change "Email Templates" tab to "System Emails" in configuration
+* IMPROVE: "Get More Themes" button under Newsletters > Themes section
+* IMPROVE: Open theme previews in iFrame to prevent conflict with dashboard
+* IMPROVE: Don't check permissions on each page load
+* FIX: Latest posts order of posts not saved
+* FIX: Latest posts start date/time not effective on schedule
+* FIX: Latest posts not logging posts correctly, sending old posts again
+* FIX: Notification emails not going to admin email on mailing list
+* FIX: Fields conditions "any" breaks MySQL query
+* FIX: Unable to edit address of Lagoon template

 = 4.4.4 =
 * ADD: jQuery UI datepicker for date custom field